nethacker/pdf-query-rag-llm-app/README.md

 sudo systemctl restart nginx

+You can reach the app at `http://{yourhost}`.
+Please put your PDF's that you want to query in the *data* directory on the instance and click *New Data Update* before querying.

 ### Miscellaneous

 * Make sure to open up port 80 in your EC2 Security Group Associated to the Instnace
 * For HTTPS (TLS) you can use AWS ALB or AWS CloudFront
 * Depending on how many PDF's you have and how big they are using the New Data Update button can take awhile as it builds your vector embeddings
+* Any time you add PDF's or change them make sure to click "New Data Update" to update/build your vector embeddings.